why shop manta sleep

 This mask has detachable eye cups and an adjustable head strap.
 The strap secures around your head with a micro hook and loop fastener.
 It's suitable for all adult head shapes.

-Cooling Eye Cups with Eye-pressure-free Compression
+Cooling Eye Cups With Eye-Pressure-Free Compression

 The mask, including the eye cups, weighs approximately 0.73 lbs.
-The cups are filled with cooling beads that are gentler than gel on the eyes.
+The cups are filled with cooling beads gentler than gel on the eyes.
 The beads are insulated, which makes them stay colder 20% longer than most other masks but not too long to cause injury.

 Circular indentations at their centers keep the pressure directly off your eyes while evenly distributing gentle weight where it counts.